openformation/react-hooks/packages/use-pagination/README.md

 }
 ```

 `initial` is the page value, pagination will start to work at.
-If value hurts boundaries given by `min` and/or `max`, it internally becomes adjusted to fit closest boundary.
+If this value hurts the boundaries given by `min` and/or `max`, it internally gets clamped to fit the closest boundary.
 *Optional, default value is 0.*

 `min` & `max` define boundaries for page value.